-The group's and company's risk management is coordinated by the director and focuses on actively securing the group's and company's short to medium term cash flows by minimizing the exposure to financial instruments.
+The group's and company's risk management is coordinated by the directors and focuses on actively securing the group's and company's short to medium term cash flows by minimizing the exposure to financial instruments.
+The most significant financial risks to which the group and company are exposed to are described below.